INSRapperswil/segment-routing-ch-content/README.md

 ./init-dev-env.sh
 ```

+## Important!
+Commiting to This Repository
+Always remeber to commit your changes to this (the source) repository as well.
+It is easy to forget, after having deployed the website.
+When commiting to this repository, it is important that you are <ins>**not**</ins> in one of these to folders:
+- `segment-routing/public`
+- `segment-routing/themes/segment-routing-ch-theme`

+These folders contain submodules, which are git repositories themselves.

 ## Making Changes to the Website
 Making changes to the website requires the development environment to be setup (see chapter [Setting Up the Development Environment](#setting-up-the-development-environment)).